oh-jon-paul/awesome-i18n/README.md

 ### React / React Native
 React apps and react localization is so popular so we decided to add a special section for it.
 Here is the list of react localization libraries:

-- [next-translate](https://github.com/vinissimus/next-translate) - easy i18n for NextJS
+- [next-translate](https://github.com/vinissimus/next-translate) - easy i18n for NextJS, ~1kb of size
+- [next-intl](https://github.com/amannn/next-intl) - a minimal, but complete solution for internationalization in Next.js apps works with SSR and SSG
 - [react-translate](https://github.com/bloodyowl/react-translate) - internationalization for React
 - [react-native-localize](https://github.com/zoontek/react-native-localize) - toolbox for your React Native app localization
 - [react-localization](https://github.com/stefalda/react-localization) - simple module to localize the React interface using the same syntax used in the ReactNativeLocalization module